 If you have a MATLAB function block in your design with the HDL Block Property Architecture set to

 MATLAB Function, when using synthesis timing estimates for distributed pipelining, you might see the MATLAB function block appear as an uncharacterized block in the reports.
 To characterize the MATLAB function block, set the Architecture to

 - Distributed Pipelining: Speed Optimization

-- Distributed Pipeline Insertion for MATLAB Function Blocks
+- Use Distributed Pipelining Optimization in Models with MATLAB Function Blocks

 - Iteratively Maximize Clock Frequency by Using Speed Optimizations